SUNDERLAND AND TYNE LUSTRE POTTERY

 Queen Victoria, Tyneside transfers

-The hand-painted inscription on this mug sits well with those attributed to Sheriff Hill.
+Although unmarked, the hand-painted inscription on this mug sits well with those attributed to Sheriff Hill.
 Again, it looks to have a different version of the transfer on each side of the mug.
-The transfers are similar to the Dixon versions.
+The second row of details appears to match the plate above.

 Attributed to Cornfoot, Carr & Co, North Shields

-This Tyne version has two zig-zag patterns to the right side of Victoria's head.
+This Tyne version of the transfer has two zig-zag patterns to the right side of Victoria's head, and a very different cloud formation..

 Again, this mug, from the Sunderland Museum & Winter Gardens, Tyne & Wear Archives & Museums collection, has a slightly different version of Victoria on each side.